What is mediation?

 No. It is not necessary for you to have a lawyer or paralegal represent you at mediation.
 Mediation has been designed for people who do not have a lawyer.
 Many participate in mediation without a lawyer.
 This is known as “self-representation”.

 Mediators cannot provide legal advice.
 It is each parties’ responsibility to obtain individual information and advice on their legal rights and responsibilities.
+Mediators will answer questions about the mediation procedure.

 How can I get ready before my mediation?